PennyLaneAI/pennylane/doc/introduction/transforming_circuits.rst

-To streamline the creation of transforms and ensure their versatility across various circuit abstractions in PennyLane (:class:`~.QuantumTape`, :class:`~.QNode` and quantum functions), we have created a simple decorator :func:`~.transform` that can be applied on your quantum transform respecting the above contract.
+To streamline the creation of transforms and ensure their versatility across various circuit abstractions in PennyLane (:class:`~.QuantumTape`, :class:`~.QNode` and quantum functions), we have created a simple decorator :func:`pennylane.transform` that can be applied on your quantum transform respecting the above contract.

 Creating your own transform
 ---------------------------